-7 things to know before you grow cannabis outdoors
+Seven things to know before you grow cannabis outdoors

 Whether you're a first-time gardener or not, you don't have to be an expert to get started – but you do need a well-informed plan.
-Read on to learn the 7 things you need to know before you grow outside.
+Read on to learn the seven things you need to know before you grow outside.
 Before all else though, always be sure to keep cannabis plants out of reach from children and pets.

-1. Your outdoor grow should start indoors
+1. Your outdoor should start indoors.

 When picking a spot to grow your cannabis plants, take into consideration:

-To help protect the plant on colder nights, consider using a hoop house.
+Tip: To help protect the plant on colder nights, consider using a hoop house.

 When watering the plants, make sure to water thoroughly, then wait until the first one to two inches of soil is dry before you go about watering again.
-Because tap water can contain high levels of chlorine or dissolved minerals, which can build up in the soil and affect the pH or eliminate valuable microorganisms, it's advisable to test the water quality or use filtered water instead.
+Because tap water can contain high levels of chlorine or dissolved minerals, which can build up in the soil and affect the pH level or eliminate valuable microorganisms, it's advisable to test the water quality or use filtered water instead.

-Growing cannabis is a learning process, especially when first starting out.
+Growing cannabis is a learning process, especially when first starting.
 Documenting the development of your plants, which may include pictures of the plants at various stages and detailing each step you performed along the way, will allow you to look back and learn from your mistakes, helping to increase the harvest the next time around.